jimmo/ncss-embedded/chapters/3-intro-electronics.md

 * The resistor can be on either side of the LED, it doesn't matter.
 * Sometimes you might choose to "invert" the LED by connecting it to VCC instead, then when you turn *off* the pin, the LED will turn on.
 * The micro:bit also has current limiting resistors for its built-in LED grid. *They're really tiny!
 Can you find them and measure their resistance?*
 * Blue LEDs typically have a higher forward voltage drop, so will usually require a lower-value resistor for the same brightness.
+This is because the wavelength of blue light is much shorter than that of red light, so the photons that make up blue light are more energetic.
+The voltage drop across an LED is directly poprtional to the energy of emitted photons.